12 jurors about to decide Derek Chauvin's fate after closing arguments

 Schleicher said Floyd called police "Mr. Officer" and "he pleaded with Mr. Officer.
 George Floyd's final words were ...
 'Please, I can't breathe.'
 And he said those words to Mr. Officer.
 He said those words to the defendant."

-The prosecutor then made clear that Chauvin is on trial and not his profession, saying, "The defendant is not on trial for being a police officer.
-It's not the State of Minnesota vs. the police.
-He's not on trial for what he was, he is on trial for what he did, and that is what he did that day.
-Nine minutes and 29 seconds."

-"Sometimes you ask for the truth and sometimes you insist on the truth," the prosecutor continued, "and the truth is the defendant was on top of him for 9 minutes and 29 seconds," Schleicher continued, noting that there was no reason Chauvin didn't know Floyd was in grave danger.
+"Sometimes you ask for the truth and sometimes you insist on the truth, and the truth is the defendant was on top of him for 9 minutes and 29 seconds," Schleicher continued, noting that there was no reason Chauvin didn't know Floyd was in grave danger.
 "He had to know.
 He had to know."

 Schleicher said that once the officers gave up their efforts, "what did George Floyd say when they pulled him out of the car?
 'Thank you.' "